rchillard/rchillard.com/src/pages/2019/01/18-power-over-distraction.md

 3. Installed [CaretTab](https://chrome.google.com/webstore/detail/carettab-new-tab-clock-an/cojpndognjdcakkimaloeealehpkljna?hl=en) to enhance my focus

 CaretTab is a browser extension that loads a custom default screen with all the tools I need for projects:
-- Amazon Web Services (AWS), infrastructure provider
+- Amazon Web Services (AWS) for my cloud infrastructure
-- Cloud9, my remote development environment
+- Cloud9 is my remote development environment
-- GitHub, where all my code is stored
+- GitHub to store my code
-- Music to concentrate
+- Music to help me concentrate
-- Trello, my 'to do' list or work tracker
+- Trello to track my 'to do' list
-- Udemy, my primary online learning tool
+- Udemy is my primary online learning tool

 From the options above, I have nothing that can distract me.
 Literally, every link is for *focus*.